OFFTKP/felix86/docs/how-to-use.md

 :warning: felix86 is early in development.
 It does not run games at the moment :warning:

 ## Required architecture
-You need either an emulator like QEMU or a board with `rv64gv`.
+You need either an emulator like QEMU or a board with `rv64gvb`.
 Any extra extensions might be utilized, but `G` and `V` are mandatory.
+`B` is currently mandatory.
+Eventually it won't be, but currently it is.

 felix86 is going to tell you which extensions it detects on your system.
 If you have an extension but it's unable to detect it, you can use the environment variable: